fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

                   </Image>

 Which are using OnPlatform to set the image’s source and the image’s height and width.
-In the preview version used, is not possible to use but in future it will work to Windows apps like works for the others platforms.
+In the preview version used, it is not possible to use it, but in future it will work on Windows apps like works for the others platforms.

-This way, you need to create a workaround to make sure the images will be load and it will be use converters, as following:
+This way, you need to create a workaround to make sure the images will be loaded and they will use converters, as following:

          <ContentPage.Resources>
             <ResourceDictionary>